Lythrum salicaria: Description

-The flowers are reddish purple, 10–20 mm in diameter, with six petals (occasionally five) and 12 stamens, and are clustered tightly in the axils of bracts or leaves; there are three different flower types, with the stamens and style of different lengths, short, medium or long; each flower type can only be pollinated by one of the other types, not the same type, thus ensuring cross-pollination between different plants.
-The flowers are visited by many types of insects, and can be characterized by a generalized pollination syndrome.
+The flowers are reddish purple, 10–20 mm in diameter, with six petals (occasionally five) and 12 stamens, and are clustered tightly in verticillasters in the axils of bracts or leaves.
+There are three different flower types, with the stamens and style of different lengths, short, medium or long; each flower type can only be pollinated by one of the other types, not the same type, thus ensuring cross-pollination between different plants.
+For instance, if the pistil is medium length, then the stamens will be long and short, but not medium.
+The flowers are visited by many types of insects, and can be characterised by a generalised pollination syndrome.

 The fruit is a small 3–4 mm capsule containing numerous minute seeds.
 Flowering lasts throughout the summer.
-When the seeds are mature, the leaves often turn bright red through dehydration in early autumn; the red colour may last for almost two weeks.
+When the seeds are mature, the leaves often turn bright red through dehydration in early autumn; the red autumn colour may last for almost two weeks.
 The dead stalks from previous growing seasons are brown.

 L. salicaria is very variable in leaf shape and degree of hairiness, and a number of subspecies and varieties have been described, but it is now generally regarded as monotypic with none of these variants being considered of botanical significance.
-The species Lythrum intermedium Ledeb. ex Colla is also now considered synonymous.
+The species Lythrum intermedium Ledeb. ex Colla has often been considered synonymous in the past, but is now treated as a separate species, from Central Asia, by the Plants of the World Online database.

 Distribution

-Lythrum salicaria is native to Europe, temperate Asia and northwest Africa.
+Lythrum salicaria is native to Europe, temperate Asia, northern Africa, and Australia.
 It is also naturalised in many temperate parts of the world, including parts of southern Africa, North America, and South America.
-The species was thought to be a recent introduction to Australia, but pre-colonial pollen samples have been found in New South Wales, indicating another route of introduction; the question is considered unresolved by Australian authorities.
+The species was thought to be a recent introduction to Australia, but pre-colonial pollen samples have been found in New South Wales, indicating natural colonisation before modern human plant introductions; the question is considered unresolved by Australian authorities.

 Ecology

 Found in ditches, wet meadows and marshes and along sides of lakes.
-In North America, purple loosestrife can invade sedge meadows.
+In North America, purple-loosestrife can invade sedge meadows.